Silent Friend

 We follow their clumsy, awkward attempts to connect — each one of them deeply rooted in their own present — as they are transformed by the quiet, enduring, and mysterious power of nature.
 The ancient ginkgo tree brings us closer to what it means to be human — to our longing to belong.

 This beguiling surprise from the Venice film festival is a true gift and a wonder to be enjoyed on the big screen.
-Not one minute in Hungarian filmmaker Idilkó Enyedi's convincing call to understanding plants isn't interesting.
-Not one shot isn't sublime.
-Not one transition from an era to another isn't the smoothest and most meaningful possible, in a way that a trailer would never fully honour (glory to editor Károly Szalai!).
+Every minute in Hungarian filmmaker Idilkó Enyedi's convincing call to understanding plants is interesting.
+Every shot is superb.
+Every transition from an era to another is smooth and meaningful, in a way that a trailer would never fully honour (glory to editor Károly Szalai!).
 A truly extraordinary experiment indeed.

 This film is eligible for the Audentia Award.